CEWiT Advancement Circles

 Example 2: Have you shied away from learning new technology for statistical analysis survey design, or qualitative research?
 Are you interested in learning how basic coding knowledge can help you be more efficient and productive?
 CEWiT Circles provide the structure and dedicated space necessary to learn, develop, and practice these skills.

-The first Circle of the semester provides an opportunity for Circle members to assess the needs and interests of the group.
+The first Circle of the semester provides an opportunity for Circle affiliates to assess the needs and interests of the group.
 Circle discussion is driven by group interest and may range broadly throughout the semester, and selecting initial topics from the list below does not restrict scope of discussion in any Circle.
 CEWiT will assist in finding resources and knowledge experts to assist the Circles with their selected topics.

 To join, please click here.